raceintospace/raceintospace/doc/manual/manual.md

 ### (MANNED) DOCKING

-Docking is a capability required for any lunar landing except direct ascent.
+Docking is a capability required for any manned landing except direct ascent.
 Rendezvous and docking are much more complicated in space than on the ground, and there was a great deal of skepticism that it could be mastered in time for a Moon landing in the 1960s.
 It wasn't easy for either side, and the game models that by requiring multiple tests of the docking module, many of which fail—especially early on.
 Docking modules begin with a 40% Safety which increases only with testing: 5% for failed dockings, 10% for successes.

 ### DURATION

 Once your space program has performed a simple Earth orbital, it's time to consider longer flights, to see how people perform in space for extended periods.
 Certainly they'll have to be able to go for 8-12 days, as lunar orbitals and landings are Duration D missions.
-Longer duration isn't necessary (good news if you're flying minishuttles), but earns the player extra prestige.
+Longer duration isn't necessary (good news if you're flying minishuttles), but earns extra prestige.
 It's important to raise your duration level by incrementally flying Duration missions, since skipping a duration level carries a -5% duration penalty.
 That is, if you fly an Orbital (Dur A) followed by a Duration B mission you're fine, but if you went directly from A to C you would face a penalty.
-You would also have a duration penalty if you had flown Duration B and then flew a Manned Lunar Pass or Manned Orbiting Lab, which require Duration C.  Duration levels are as follows:
+You would also have a duration penalty if you had flown Duration B and then flew a Manned Lunar Pass or Manned Orbiting Lab, which *require* Duration C.  Duration levels are as follows:

 <table>
   <tr>